 Your First Steps In Stand-up Comedy

-The reason I say that is because without audiences to perform for, it is basically impossible to develop a stand-up comedy routine.
+The reason I say that is simple: without audiences to perform for, it is basically impossible to develop a stand-up comedy routine.

 Let me put this another way: